Knowledge Hub

 Can silence amount to contract formation authority?

 In the case of MVV Environment Devonport Ltd v NTO Shipping GMBH & Co KG [2020] EWHC 1371 (Comm) (4 June 2020), a party alleged that a shipping agent had acted as the agent of a company and had contract formation authority on their behalf partially because the company had been copied into a series of emails and had not raised an objection or clarified that the shipping agent was not their agent and had no contract formation authority on their behalf.
-The court held the shipping agency had no actual or apparent authority to enter into a contract on behalf of the company as silence should not infer implied authority.
+The court held the shipping agency had no actual or apparent authority to enter into a contract on behalf of the company, as silence should not infer implied authority.

-Companies and partnerships and contract formation authority
+Companies, partnerships, and contract formation authority

 Type of business organisationApplication of contract formation authority